Regenerated Cellulose fibre.

 End of life possibilities

 Can be disposed of using all end of life opportunities.
-Lyocell is 100% cellulose and as such it is biodegradable.
+Viscose is 100% cellulose and as such it is biodegradable.
 The fibre has also the potential for re-use and remanufacture.
-Where used as 100% lyocell there is the possibility of using the fabrics as a raw material for regenerated cellulose fibre production.
-When present in blends, the end of life options are reduced.
-The re-use of the non-woven lyocell fabrics will depend on the way they have been manufactured.
-Low fibrillation variants of lyocell may be resistant to the regeneration processes and therefore may not be suitable feedstock for these processes.
-These low fibrillation fibres are also considered to be more resistant to biodegradation.
-Composting, incineration and landfill can all be used as end of life options.
+Where used as 100% viscose there is the possibility of using the fabrics as a raw material for regenerated cellulose fibre production.
+When present in blends, the end of life options may be reduced.
+Ideally viscose should not be sent to landfill.
+The re-use of the non-woven viscose fabrics will depend on the way they have been manufactured.